nf-core/raredisease/docs/usage.md

 **What's possible:**

 - Supplying precalled VCFs for all variant types applicable to the case (`snv` + `sv` + `mt` for WGS/mito, or just `snv` + `sv` for WES without `--run_mt_for_wes`) to run annotation/ranking only, with no calling at all.
 - Supplying precalled VCFs for only a subset of types, as long as calling for the remaining type(s) is explicitly disabled with `--skip_subworkflows`.
-For example, a WGS case with only `snv`/`sv` VCFs needs `--skip_subworkflows mt_calling` added on the command line, since MT calling would otherwise run by default for WGS but there's no alignment data to call it from.
+For example, a WGS case with only `snv`/`sv` VCFs needs `--skip_subworkflows mt_snv_calling` added on the command line, since MT calling would otherwise run by default for WGS but there's no alignment data to call it from.
 - Mixing precalled and freshly-called cases across **different** runs/samplesheets — the restrictions below apply per case, not pipeline-wide.

 **What's not possible** (the pipeline validates these and errors out with a specific message rather than silently producing empty output):